Genotype-to-Phenotype Mapping of Somatic Clonal Mosaicism via Single-Cell Co-Capture of DNA Mutations and mRNA Transcripts. Academic Article uri icon

 abstract

-• Somatic mosaicism is pervasively observed in human aging, with clonal expansions of cells harboring mutations in recurrently mutated driver genes.
-Bulk sequencing of tissues captures mutation frequencies, but cannot reconstruct clonal architectures nor delineate how driver mutations impact cellular phenotypes.
-We developed single-cell Genotype-to-Phenotype sequencing (scG2P) for high-throughput, highly-multiplexed, joint capture of genotyping of mutation hotspots and mRNA markers.
+• UNLABELLED: Somatic mosaicism is pervasively observed in human aging, with clonal expansions of cells harboring mutations in recurrently mutated driver genes.
+Bulk sequencing of tissues captures mutation frequencies but cannot reconstruct clonal architectures nor delineate how driver mutations affect cellular phenotypes.
+We developed single-cell genotype-to-phenotype sequencing (scG2P) for high-throughput, highly multiplexed, joint capture of genotyping of mutation hotspots and mRNA markers.
 We applied scG2P to aged esophagus samples from six individuals and observed large numbers of clones with a single driver event, accompanied by rare clones with two driver mutations.
-NOTCH1 mutants dominate the clonal landscape and are linked to stunted epithelial differentiation, while TP53 mutants promote clonal expansion through both differentiation biases and increased cell cycling.
-Thus, joint single-cell highly multiplexed capture of somatic mutations and mRNA transcripts enables high resolution reconstruction of clonal architecture and associated phenotypes in solid tissue somatic mosaicism.
+NOTCH1 mutants dominate the clonal landscape and are linked to stunted epithelial differentiation, whereas TP53 mutants promote clonal expansion through both differentiation biases and increased cell cycling.
+Thus, joint single-cell highly multiplexed capture of somatic mutations and mRNA transcripts enables high-resolution reconstruction of clonal architecture and associated phenotypes in solid tissue somatic mosaicism.
+SIGNIFICANCE: Joint single-cell capture of somatic mutations and mRNA transcripts reconstructs clonal architecture and associated phenotypes of the phenotypically normal esophagus, providing the first single-cell genotype-phenotype map of this clonally mosaic tissue to accelerate our understanding of human somatic evolution in solid tissues and provide a window into early cancerous states.

 publication date